 Investors are usually wary of investing in Series B rounds.
-As such, Series B funding requires more than just proof of revenue.
+As such, Series B venture rounds require more than just proof of revenue.
 With profit generation as the primary investment objective, seekers of Series B funding should be able to present a concise allocation plan for the funds in their pitch.
-Among a few requirements for the due diligence process are:
+Among a few requirements for due diligence process are:

 - The company’s performance against its sector average

 - Investment agreements and updated certificate of incorporation